Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/1_Introduction.md

 # Introduction

-Welcome to the Documentation for the XTS Base Code project on Github, provided by Beckhoff USA.
+Welcome to the Documentation for the XTS Base Code, provided by Beckhoff USA.

 Within this page, you will find code reference documentation, implementation examples, and best-practices for implementing & modifying the project for your application.